OwenAdams2023/Group12/README.md

 Group members:

-Owen Adams - Repo Owner, username: OwenAdams2023
+Owen Adams - Front-end, username: OwenAdams2023

-Nisha Adhikari - Collaborator, username: nishaadh
+Nisha Adhikari - Back-end, username: nishaadh

-Destiny Milsap - Collaborator, username: dmilsap
+Destiny Milsap - Back-end, username: dmilsap

-Alison Ho - Collaborator, username: Arh3825
+Alison Ho - Front-end, username: Arh3825

 Project Description:
   Sneak Peek is a secure, e-commerce website application that allows buyers to purchase shoes from authorized sellers.
 The website has a shopping cart for buyers, and